← Back to Blog

 Open banking provides the rails.
 Quidkey makes them usable.

 While providers like Tink, TrueLayer, and Token offer secure access to bank accounts, they stop short of delivering the full checkout experience.
-Quidkey fills that gap by combining real time orchestration, predictive bank selection, platform integrations, and built in cross border support.
-It turns fragmented infrastructure into a single, conversion optimised payment product that merchants can go live with in minutes, with no developer required.
+Quidkey fills that gap by combining real time orchestration, bank prediction, cross-border support, and merchant-ready integrations.

 Get Started with Quidkey